 If you are involved in one of our programmes and you or someone in your household has symptoms and/or tests positive for COVID19, please inform InterStudies immediately.

 The UK is operating red/amber/green lists for international travel.
 Anyone aged under 18 arriving into the UK from an amber country list who is normally a resident of the EU or USA (or UK) does not need to quarantine on arrival.
 However, they will need to test before and after arrival.
 Anyone aged over 18 arriving from an amber list country who is fully vaccinated (with an approved vaccine) does not need to quarantine.
 You can read more about these rules here.

 Ireland has introduced the EU Digital COVID Certificate for travel originating within the EU/EEA.
 This certificate will provide proof that someone has either been vaccinated against COVID19, received a negative test result (not including antigen tests) or recovered from COVID19 in the last six months.
 Anyone holding this certificate will not need to quarantine on arrival into Ireland.
 Non-EU arrivals will need to follow standard quarantine rules.

 We recommend that students check their terms of insurance before travelling.

 Yes, we are proceeding as planned with all of our programmes across the UK and Ireland.
-We have successfully completed our programmes in 2019/20 and 2020/21, and we are looking forward to receiving more students for the 2021/22 season.
+We have successfully completed our programmes in 2019/20 and 2020/21, and all of our students have safely arrived for the 2021/22 season.
 We want all of our students to experience a fantastic programme abroad, and we have put extra measures in place to achieve this.